-Serum Carcinoembryonic Antigen measurement is used to monitor colorectal cancer and certain other cancers such as myeloid carcinoma of the thyroid and to evaluate the efficacy of chemotherapy and radiotherapy.
+Serum carcinoembryonic antigen measurement is used to monitor colorectal cancer and certain other cancers such as medullary thyroid cancer and to evaluate the efficacy of chemotherapy and radiotherapy.

 Carcinoembryonic Antigen (CEA) is a glycoprotein normally produced by the fetus and secreted by the cells of the gastrointestinal tract.
-Adults are normally at very low levels.
+In adults, it is normally found at very low levels.
 However, the carcinoembryonic antigen tends to increase in cases of malignancies.
-It is primarily non-specific and therefore not used by itself in the diagnosis of cancer.
-This test has been found to be effective in early detection of colorectal cancer, with CEA levels rising several months before the clinical onset of symptoms.
-Patients with smaller tumors at baseline have low or even normal CEA levels, whereas patients with advanced or metastatic cancers may have higher CEA levels.
+It is mainly non-specific and therefore not used alone in the diagnosis of cancer.
+This test has been found to be effective in the early detection of colorectal cancer, with CEA levels rising several months before the clinical onset of symptoms.
+Patients with smaller tumors that are in the initial stages have low or even normal CEA levels, whereas patients with advanced or metastatic cancers may have higher CEA levels.
 Measuring CEA levels may also be useful in monitoring the patient's response to cancer treatment as well as in monitoring patients for possible relapses of cancer.

 Possible Interpretations of Pathological Values

 - Increase: Acute pancreatitis, acute renal failure, bacterial pneumonia, breast cancer, cholecystitis, chronic obstructive pulmonary disease, cirrhosis, colon cancer, Crohn's disease, diverticulitis, hypothyroidism, leukemia, lung cancer, neuroblastoma, ovarian cancer, pancreatic cancer, peptic ulcer, pulmonary emphysema, radiation therapy, smoking, ulcerative colitis.